liquidm/druid-dumbo/README.md

 Compacting verifies segmentGranularity and schema.
 If a mismatch is detected, an [ingestSegment](http://druid.io/docs/latest/Firehose.html#ingestsegmentfirehose) task is spawned.

-## About unsharding

-Druid does auto-merging of segments, however they must not be shared.
-That's why dumbo supports ```-m unshard``` to merge sharded segments together, i.e. it will spawn an [ingestSegment](http://druid.io/docs/latest/Firehose.html#ingestsegmentfirehose) task with sharding disabled.

 ## Contributing

 1. [Fork it](https://github.com/liquidm/druid-dumbo/fork)